A few things TO DO and a few things NOT TO DO when visiting the zoo

 - RGiving space – some animals (ducks, geese, squirrels, etc.) roam free on zoo grounds.
 Please do not get too close, feed them, or attempt to touch them!
 They will run away from you or possibly become aggressive.

 - RBe still – you will be able to get a closer look than if you approach the animal quickly or make sudden movements.

 - RSoft voices – Use soft voices rather than loud yelling voices.
 Loud voices may frighten the animals and that may cause them to remain in their dens.

 - Tap!
 The habitats are animal homes and tapping on the windows may frighten or upset the animal.

 - Throw objects (including food, plants, or coins) into animal habitats.
 The animals are on diets made specifically for their nutritional needs.
 Any food not given approval by the zookeepers may make the animal sick.
 Other objects, such as coins or pencils, may cause injury to the animals.

 - Skateboards, bikes, scooters, roller skates, and roller shoes

 If you do not follow these guidelines, you and your group will be asked to leave Zoo Boise.

 Thank you for your cooperation and enjoy your day at Zoo Boise!

 When you register for a class or program with the Zoo Boise/City of Boise, this Personal Release Statement is implied: I understand that the registered activities and services may have an element of hazard or inherent danger and I take full responsibility for my actions and physical condition.
-I agree to indemnify and hold harmless the City of Boise and its employees from any liability loss, cost or expense (including attorney’s fees, medical and ambulance costs) that I may incur while participating in the Recreation activities.
-I give my consent to use any photographs or videotape taken of me in future promotional or marketing materials.
+I agree to indemnify and hold harmless the City of Boise and its employees from any liability loss, cost, or expense (including attorney’s fees, medical, and ambulance costs) that I may incur while participating in the Recreation activities.
+I give my consent to use any photographs or video taken of me in future promotional or marketing materials.